starFalll/WDB-Sort/README.md

 ### Minimum Count of Row & Column Comparisons [LoserTree.cpp & ovc.cpp]
 The Loser-Tree and Offset-value coding work together to minimize the count of comparisons between record rows and columns.
 The loser tree minimizes the number of comparisons of data rows to $O(M*logN)$ by retaining previous comparison information, which is close to the limit, while offset-value encoding quickly compares two strings through only one ovc comparison, minimizing the number of column comparisons.
 ### Cache-Size Mini Runs [Sort.cpp line 36]
-Modern computers have multiple levels of storage structures: Registers, Cache, RAM, Hard Disk (SSD, HDD).
-Among them, Cache is located between CPU and RAM.
-It is faster than RAM but has smaller capacity.
+Modern computers have multiple levels of storage structures: Registers, Cache, RAM, and Hard Disk (SSD, HDD).
+Among them, the Cache is located between the CPU and RAM.
+It is faster than RAM but has a smaller capacity.
-In order to maximize the usage of cpu cache, it is necessary to ensure that all data to be sorted is in the cache, so mini cache size runs (1MB) are generated first at the beginning of sorting.
+In order to maximize the usage of CPU cache, it is necessary to ensure that all data to be sorted is in the cache, so mini cache size runs (1MB) are generated first at the beginning of sorting.
 ### Device-Optimized Page Sizes [defs.h line 46-49]
 In this project, SSD and HDD have different latencies and bandwidths.
 According to the calculation formula of data I/O time:
 $$
 I/O\ time =
 \begin{cases}
 latency, & data \leq (latency*bandwidth) \\
 latency*\lceil data/(latency*bandwidth) \rceil, & data > (latency*bandwidth)
 \end{cases}
 $$
 , the optimal device-based I/O page size is calculated (SSD 10KB, HDD 1MB) and applied in the project.
 ### Spilling Memory-to-SSD [SharedBuffer.cpp line 96]
 Because the data to be sorted is much larger than the size of RAM, after generating memory-size runs, the data will spill into the SSD, freeing up memory space to other data for internal sorting.